siddu1441/Shadowscript/README.md

  A small Programming language that functions basic commands and expressions This is based on compiler principles and concepts contains lexical analysis , Parasing , tokens and Interpretation.

-To run this code you need to have python language in your system.
+To run this code you need to have python installed in your system.

 STEPS :
 1. Start by executing shell.py file
-2. In The input field you can execute single line commands
+2. In the input field you can execute single line commands
 3. The output is shown immediatlely

 Commands :